shreyaskr422/browser/README.md

 -  **Fandom Redirect** :- *https://greasyfork.org/en/scripts/476527-fandom-redirect*
 -  **Reddit Fix** :- *https://greasyfork.org/en/scripts/404497-reddit-fix*

-**no need to debloat your browser, install extension according to your use**
+**No need to bloat your browser, install extension and userscript according to your use**